-■ NOTE: Before starting the snowmobile in extremely cold temperatures, the drive belt should be removed and warmed up to room temperature.
+■ NOTE: Before starting the snowmobile in extremely cold temperatures (-10° F/-23° C or colder), the drive belt should be removed and warmed up to room temperature.
 Once the drive belt is at room temperature, install the drive belt.

 Also, new drive belts have a break-in period of 25 miles (40 km).
 After installing a new drive belt, drive the snowmobile for 25 miles (40 km) at 3/4 throttle or less.
-By revving the engine up and down (but not exceeding 60 mph [96 km/h]), the exposed cord on the side of a new belt will be worn down.
+By revving the engine up and down (but not exceeding 60 mph [100 km/h]), the exposed cord on the side of a new belt will be worn down.
 This allows the drive belt to gain its optimum flexibility and will extend drive belt life.